 Return of Funds Calculation

-If a student withdraws from the University and has federal Title IV aid in their award letter, Student Financial Services (SFS) will use the Return to Title IV (R2T4) worksheet to determine the amount of Title IV aid that a student may keep or return.
+If a student withdraws from the University and has federal Title IV aid in their offer letter, Student Financial Services (SFS) will use the Return to Title IV (R2T4) worksheet to determine the amount of Title IV aid that a student may keep or return.

 In general, SFS will determine the total number of days in a term (including weekends) and subtract any breaks of five days or longer.
 SFS will then take the date of withdrawal of the student and determine the number of days that the student attended in a term.
 The number of days attended is divided by the number of days in the term and the resulting percentage is used to determine the amount of Title IV aid earned in a term.